 The Fort Campbell Courier staff is comprised of three Department of the Army civilian employees and three Main Street Media Tennessee employees.

-Brendalyn Carpenter, Deputy Public Affairs/Command Information Officer, has been in this role since 2013.
-She entered the field through the Department of the Army Civilian Training, Education and Development Systems (ACTEDS) Intern Program in 1999.
-Over the next 14 years she became a seasoned public affairs specialist in the areas of command information, media relations, community engagement and congressional affairs while serving at Joint Base Lewis-McChord, Washington.
-Today, in her role managing public affairs operations, Brendalyn has the privilege of supporting the 101st Airborne Division and Fort Campbell in telling the Army story and showcasing what makes Fort Campbell the best Soldier and Family experience.
+Brendalyn Carpenter-Player was promoted the Public Affairs Director in 2021 after serving eight years as Deputy Public Affairs/Command Information Officer.
+She entered the field through the Department of the Army internship in 1999.
+Following the advice of one of her first mentors, Brendalyn accepted every new assignment and additional duty as an opportunity to learn all areas of Public Affairs operations.
+As a result, she has 22 years’ experience as a seasoned public affairs practitioner in the areas of strategic communication, command information, media relations, community engagement and congressional affairs.
+Today, in her role directing public affairs operations, Brendalyn has the privilege of supporting the 101st Airborne Division and Fort Campbell in telling the Army story and showcasing what makes Fort Campbell the best Soldier and Family experience.

 Maria Rice McClure, Editor-in-Chief, joined the Fort Campbell Courier staff in April 2015.
 She was the features editor, an award-winning columnist and copy editor at The Leaf-Chronicle in Clarksville from October 1996 to August 2011 when she left there to work at Fort Campbell's Warrior Transition Battalion.
 Maria has traveled the world as an Army brat, spouse and Soldier.
 She is a graduate of Fort Campbell High School and Austin Peay State University where she earned a bachelor’s degree in print and web journalism and is one thesis away from a master’s degree in corporate communication.